 The first thing to do when you start promoting your blog on Pinterest is to turn your personal account into a business account.

-The main reason for switching is that Pinterest gives you plenty of tools to help you grow your presence and track what's working and what's not.
-The analytics tools tell you things like total impressions and engagement as well as how individual Pins are performing.
-It's a very simple step, but it opens up a world of information to you that greatly simplifies your blog marketing efforts.
+The main reason to switch is that Pinterest offers numerous tools to help you grow your presence and track what's working and what isn't.
+The analytics tools show you things like total impressions and engagement, as well as the performance of individual pins.
+It's a very simple step, but it opens up a world of information that greatly simplifies your blog marketing efforts.

 Use Pinterest keywords that appear in search suggestions

 Like Google, Pinterest uses keywords to help people connect with the content they're looking for.
-Pinterest's algorithmic method is not the same as Google's, but there is a way to find out which keywords are most searched for on Pinterest.
+Pinterest's algorithmic method isn't identical to Google's, but there is a way to find out which keywords are most frequently searched on Pinterest.

-When you do a regular search on Pinterest, it automatically shows you other words and phrases related to your search.
-These are views on frequently searched items on Pinterest and a way to help you find keywords to include in your Pin title and description.
+When you perform a regular search on Pinterest, it automatically shows you other words and phrases related to your search.
+These are views of frequently searched items on Pinterest and a way to help you find keywords to include in your pin titles and descriptions.

 The drop-down menu gives you a selection of popular searches that include that keyword.

-You can use these choices if they're related to the particular blog post you're promoting.
-I chose to search the word fashion to show you another way Pinterest reveals the popular keywords above.
+You can use these options if they're relevant to the specific blog post you're promoting.
+I chose to search for the word "fashion" to show you another way Pinterest reveals the popular keywords mentioned above.

-Do you see all the little icons at the top showing keyword search words and phrases?
-It's a great way to see what people are looking for and how Pinterest guides them.
-If you choose one of the icons, you can further refine the search.
+Do you see all the little icons at the top showing keyword search terms and phrases?
+It's a great way to see what people are searching for and how Pinterest guides them.
+If you select one of the icons, you can further refine your search.

 These keyword searches can give you ideas for keywords to include in your content, as well as topics to write about for your blog and even shine a light on potential partners to involve in your blog marketing efforts.